Hannah, Beth

 Biography

-Beth has held various positions in the BPS Scottish Branch, including Chair.
-Currently, she is the lead for the newsletter and HUBS.
+Beth has held various positions in the BPS Scottish Branch, including Honorary Secretary and Chair.
 She has been a member of the BPS Practice Board and the BPS Ethics Committee.
-She has been involved with the Scottish Division of Educational Psychology Training Committee and currently represents the committee on the BPS Partnership and Accreditation Committee.
-She was awarded Senior Fellow of Advance HE in October 2022.
+Beth has been involved with the Scottish Division of Educational Psychology Training Committee and has represented the committee on the BPS Partnership and Accreditation Committee.

 Beth is a Director of the Transformative Change: Educational and Life Transitions (TCELT) Research Centre.